-Life was blissfully routine for the Clarke family Nami, her husband Andy, and their two kids, Mannus (5) and Dulcie (3).
+Life was blissfully routine for the Clarke family Nami, her husband Andy, and their two kids, Mannus (five) and Dulcie (three).

 Mannus had started school while Dulcie’s days revolved around her friends at daycare, cooking with daddy, along with playing outside with the cats and chooks.

 Like any three-year-old, Dulcie had little bouts of gastro; vomiting, followed by headaches which were apparently related to dehydration and extreme tiredness.

 “The reality is, kids are always picking up bugs,” said Nami.
 “But I started to worry when she regularly got sick on the 5km drive to and from kindy.
 As soon as she was out of the car, she’d vomit.
 It was so bad we actually bought sick-bags to keep handy."

 "Of course, whenever we took her to the GP, she would be fine,” Nami shared.
 “So we kept scratching our heads, filling out food diaries and checking with other parents to see if their kids were sick."

 Months later, an innocent play date in the park brought the situation to a head, turning the Clarke’s world inside out.